Carver High School (North Carolina): History

 Carver School was founded in 1936 as an African American school for all grade levels.
-In 1963 Carver became an integrated school serving grade levels 7-12.
-Carver School became Carver High School a few years later in 1971, changing to only grades 9 and 10.
-As of 1984 when changes were made, Carver High School has been a traditional high school serving grades 9-12.
+In 1963, Carver became an integrated school serving grade levels 7–12.
+In 1971, the school changed to serving only grades 9 and 10.
+In 1984, Carver High School changed back to being a traditional high school, serving grades 9-12.

 In 2013 a student shot another student at the school and was arrested by a school resource officer.
 The shooter Christopher Lamont Richardson, who was 18 at the time of the shooting, was sentenced to between two years and three years, two months in prison.
 He was also placed on supervised probation for three years.

 Achievements

 Carver High School currently holds the record for the most students in Forsyth County to be signed up for the It's My Call program.
 This program promotes a commitment to a healthy and drug-free lifestyle.

 The Carver Drill Team, one of the many extra curricular activities is the JROTC program offers.
 The CHS JROTC has held numerous top placements in not only the Eastern Region Championships, but in the National High School Drill Team Championships as well.
-In the 2007 Army Eastern Region Championships the team, led by SGM Olden Bryant (Instructor) and LTC Tyler Smith (Drill Team Commander), placed first in Armed Exhibition with a score never before achieved by any team in this level of competition.
+In the 2007 Army Eastern Region Championships the team placed first in Armed Exhibition with a score never before achieved by any team in this level of competition.

 The Carver High School football team has won 13 conference championships.
 They were also NCHSAA 3-A Football State Champions in 1998 and 2002.